AuCoRoboticsMU/GP-netPlus-ros/README.md

-# Proposing Grasps for Mobile Manipulators in Domestic Environments
+# GP-net+ ROS package: Learning to Grasp Unknown Objects in Domestic Environments

-This is a ROS package for GP-net+ to be used on mobile manipulators.
-It uses a GP-net+ model to propose grasps on objects shown in depth images.
-A pre-trained model for a robot with a PAL parallel jaw gripper is available at [zenodo](https://zenodo.org/records/10653956).
+This is a ROS package for GP-net+ that can be used to grasp unknown objects in domestic environments using mobile manipulators.
+It uses a
+GP-net+ to propose grasps on unknown objects in depth images without requiring any additional object detection or object segmentation.
+A pre-trained model for a robot with a PAL parallel jaw gripper is available at [zenodo](https://zenodo.org/records/10653956) with the "ros_gpnet_plus.zip" file.
-If you want to use GP-net+ for alternative grippers, you have to train a new model by generating a new training dataset and train a new model with our code available on [GitHub](https://github.com/AuCoRoboticsMU/GP-netplus).
+If you want to use GP-net+ for alternative grippers, you have to train a new model using a new training dataset generated with our simulation environment and training code available on [GitHub](https://github.com/AuCoRoboticsMU/GP-netplus) and [zenodo](https://zenodo.org/records/10653956).

 -----
 ### Installation

-This code has been tested with a ROS noetic installation and python 3.8.10.
+This code has been tested with a ROS noetic installation and Python 3.8.10.
 Besides the ROS installation, the package requirements are listed in `requirements.txt`.
 We recommend an installation via docker or a virtual environment.